 Each year Nature Camp seeks diligent, hard-working, dedicated, enthusiastic individuals with a passion for natural history, the out-of-doors, and the enrichment of youth to serve on our summer staff.
 Interested individuals should read the information and guidelines, below.

 The core program of Nature Camp consists of a curriculum of classes in various subjects in natural history and related environmental topics.
 Resident counselors also serve as class instructors.
 (Please note that Nature Camp does not employ staff members who serve only as class instructors.)
-Seven classes are offered in some form nearly every summer: botany, ecology, entomology (the study of insects), geology, herpetology (the study of reptiles and amphibians), limnology (the study of freshwater ecosystems) and ornithology (the study of birds).
-Other frequently taught subjects include astronomy, mycology (the study of fungi, including mushrooms), and some variant on a class which explores means of artistic expression (e.g., nature journaling, nature writing, nature drawing).
-Classes in communication, dendrology (the study of trees), evolutionary biology, geography, invertebrate biology, meteorology, and reproduction have been offered at least once in the past decade.
+Several classes are offered in some form nearly every summer, including botany, entomology (the study of insects), geology, herpetology (the study of reptiles and amphibians), limnology (the study of freshwater ecosystems), mycology (the study of fungi), nature journaling, and ornithology (the study of birds).
+Other frequently taught subjects include astronomy and ecology.
+Classes in communication, dendrology (the study of trees), environmental history/philosophy, evolutionary biology, geography, invertebrate biology, meteorology, and reproduction have been offered at least once in the past decade or two.
 In years past Nature Camp had an active program in archaeology and, later, anthropology.

 For each class—minor and major—campers are assigned a project which is designed to expand on the material covered in class, to allow the campers to explore a particular topic in greater depth, and to provide them with tangible evidence of what they learned at Nature Camp and what they are capable of doing.
 These projects are typically written, and in general campers should be capable of completing each project in about one to one-and-a-half hours, depending on the age group.
 Projects often require some research in the Nature Camp library, but may begin with direct observations out-of-doors.

-Most classes are team taught by a pair of instructors.
-In determining the lineup of classes and instructors, new counselors are typically teamed with experienced staff members.
-Interest in a subject and a passion for teaching are more important qualifications than thorough knowledge of the material or the ability to identify every species in a particular discipline.
-Although every staff member should spend some time thinking about her or his class before the summer begins, we devote considerable time to preparing for classes during the week before the first session of campers arrives.
+Most classes are team taught by a pair of instructors; new counselors are typically teamed with experienced staff members.
+Although Nature Camp seeks to employ well qualified instructors, interest in a subject and a passion for teaching are more important credentials than thorough knowledge of the material or the ability to identify every species in a particular discipline.
+Although every staff member should spend some time thinking about their class and brainstorming activities and lessons before the summer begins, we devote considerable time to preparing for classes during the week before the first session of campers arrives.
 During this time the director works with each set of instructors to develop a “syllabus” appropriate for each class, provide or recommend resources to assist in class preparation, and lend advice and suggestions for subject matter, activities, and field excursions as possible.
 At the end of this week, instructors will be expected to have prepared minor and major project assignments, an outline of the minor class material, and a tentative schedule for major classes.

 In addition to teaching responsibilities, counselors are assigned daily duties necessary to keep the camp running smoothly.
 These duties, which rotate during each session, include washing dishes after meals; supervising campers in the library, laboratory, and swimming pool; organizing and leading recreational activities, and directing campers in their duties.
 On days when they are not assigned specific duties, counselors should spend most of their available time outside of class with the campers.
 The staff also thoroughly cleans the camp facilities every two weeks between sessions.